Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

   - The tizen_video_surface_provider interface has been added.
 Display server can get the serial number of the wl_surface from this interface.
 - Enlightenment Wayland display server
   - Video and UI synchronization has been added.
 The geometry of the video area changes with UI updates synchronously.
   - Display server window grouping feature has been added.
-It supports common window grouping feature of display server.
-The window grouping operation is going to be performed in display server core.
-Therefore each product specific module could focus only on the policy management of the window group mode.
+It supports the common window grouping feature of display server.
+The window grouping operation is going to be performed in the display server core.
+Therefore, each product specific module can focus only on the policy management of the window group mode.
   - Support for the presentation-time protocol has been added.
 Display server can notify the presentation time of the wl_surface through this protocol.
   - E_EVENT_HWC_ACTIVATE/DEACTIVATE event for the enlightenment module has been added.
 These events let the enlightenment module know when the hwc is activated and deactivated.
-  - The e_client_hwc_visible_skip_set function for enlightenment modules has been added.
-The enlightenment modules can ignore the e_client from the hwc visible list with this function.
+  - The e_client_hwc_visible_skip_set function for the enlightenment module has been added.
+The enlightenment module can ignore e_client from the hwc visible list with this function.
-  - The tizen-dpms protocol can bind only one wl_client.
+  - The tizen-dpms protocol support to bind only one wl_client has been added.
   - Key event generation API has been added in e_devicemgr.
-  - 'enlightenment_input_key' CLI tool has been added.
+  - enlightenment_input_key CLI tool has been added.
   - Support for long press and key composition has been added in e_keyrouter.
-  - Functionalities for 'enlightenment_info' have been added.
+  - Functionalities for enlightenment_info have been added.
     - The functionality to check zone's display state has been added.
-    - The functionality to display 'force_obscured' information has been added.
+    - The functionality to display the force_obscured information has been added.
     - The functionality to display the geometry/zoom-factor of a desk has been added.
-    - The information of functionalities like 'topvwins', 'focus_history’ have been enhanced.
+    - The information on functionalities such as topvwins and focus_history has been enhanced.
     - The functionality to generate key event has been added.
     - The functionality to generate multitouch events has been added.
     - The functionality to generate mouse event has been added.
-    - The functionality to apply filters like 'Blur', 'Gray Scale' and 'Color Inversion’ on a window or on the entire screen has been added.
+    - The functionality to apply filters such as blur, grayscale, and color inversion on a window or on the entire screen has been added.
   - Privileges for gesture functionalities have been added.
   - An API to traverse surface tree of an E_Client has been added.
   - An API to reset axis information on a transform matrix has been added.
   - An API to get timeout value regarding e_policy_visibility has been added.
   - An API to remap key codes at runtime has been added.
   - An API to update the base_output_resolution for a remote surface has been added.
-  - APIs to set/unset zoom of a client have been added.
+  - API set to set/unset zoom of a client has been added.
-  - APIs to block/unblock input events inside enlightenment have been added.
+  - API set to block/unblock input events inside enlightenment has been added.
-  - APIs to change E_Client’s stack have been added.
+  - API set to change E_Client’s stack has been added.
     - e_client_stack_above,  e_client_stack_below
   - Blocking input events during custom transition animation has been added.
-  - Skipping handling 'tizen_position_set' request for the keyboard window has been added.
+  - Skipping handling tizen_position_set request for the keyboard window has been added.
-  - 'e_policy_appinfo' APIs have been changed to 'e_appinfo' APIs.
+  - e_policy_appinfo API set has been changed to e_appinfo API set.
   - ‘e_policy_stack_transient_for_set’ API has been changed to EINTERN from E_API.
   - E_POLICY_HOOK_CLIENT_ROTATION_GEOMETRY_SET hook has been added.
   - E_COMP_WL_PID_HOOK_CONNECTED_CLIENT_CREATE hook has been added.
-  - Logs for 'quick panel' requests have been added.
+  - Logs for quick panel requests have been added.
   - Logs for touch/wheel events have been added.
 - Tizen Display Manager (TDM)
   - The tdm_display_get_pp_preferred_align_vertical API has been added.
-  - The tdm_layer APIs make the error message when the tdm-backend supports the tdm_hwc.
+  - The tdm_layer API set makes the error message when the tdm-backend supports the tdm_hwc.
 - TPL-EGL
   - The API set for the synchronization has been added.
     - wl_egl_window_tizen_create_commit_sync_fd